braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/best_practices.md

 Dive into the what, who, and why!
 - What are you trying to help the users accomplish?
-- Who are the users we're trying to reach?
+- Who are the users you're trying to reach?
-- Why are we building this Canvas?
+- Why are you building this Canvas?

 ## Mix and match